wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/review-compromised-accounts.md

 [ ![Pass-the-ticket alert](../media/pass-ticket-alert.png) ](../media/pass-ticket-alert-magnify.png#lightbox)

-Azure ATP has detected theft of a ticket from a domain administrator to the infiltrated PC.
+Microsoft Defender for Identity has detected theft of a ticket from a domain administrator to the infiltrated PC.
 The Cloud App Security portal shows exactly which resources were accessed using the stolen tickets.

 [ ![More information on the pass-the-ticket alert](../media/alert-pass-ticket.png) ](../media/alert-pass-ticket-magnify.png#lightbox)